jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 # Preparation

 The general aim of this project is to perform digital audio processing using Deep Learning methods.
-Although Neural Networks are introduced in *Part IB Artificial Intelligence* and *Part II Machine Learning and Bayesian Inferences*, many of the contents of the project are beyond the coverage of Tripos courses; therefore, in this section I aim to clarify the starting point and the previous works I relied on to implement the project.
+Although Neural Networks are introduced in *Part IB Artificial Intelligence* and *Part II Machine Learning and Bayesian Inferences*, many of the contents of the project are beyond the coverage of Tripos courses; therefore, in this chapter I aim to clarify the starting point and the previous works I relied on to implement the project.

 ## Starting Point